 One last tip – if you want to roll out the same survey multiple times so you can make comparisons, you’ll need to use the exact same question, otherwise you won’t be comparing ‘like for like’.

-There’s also plenty you can do to avoid making basic mistakes.
+Here’s what you can do to avoid making basic mistakes.

 A short, carefully crafted staff satisfaction survey can provide all the knowledge you need to ensure your employees are enjoying their time with you, and feel happy and fulfilled.
 It can pinpoint whether they’re suitably enthusiastic or feeling worn down, and tell you when people are encountering workplace issues that affect the quality of their work and their attitude to it.